matt-harvey/boilermatic/README.rst

 associated with writing a new class in C++11, both to save time, and to reduce the chance of programmer error.
-It would be of most use to developers who have a command line based workflow, and would like certain repetitive tasks to be automated, but don't want to commit to a full-blown IDE.
+It would be of most use to developers who have a command line based workflow, and would like certain repetitive tasks to be automated, without having to commit to a full-blown IDE.

 Boilermatic assumes that each class will have its own header and (optionally)